-- Experience providing excellent customer service, including working with inexperienced, upset or angry customers and solving issues while maintaining positive customer relationships.
+- Experience providing excellent customer service, including working with upset or angry customers and solving problems while maintaining positive customer relationships.

-- Professional experience using standard office equipment and intermediate skill using Microsoft Office Products including Excel, Word, and Outlook and other software applications relative to the position.
+- Professional experience and intermediate skill using Microsoft Office Products including Excel, Word, Outlook, Teams and other software applications relative to the position.

 - Knowledge of rules, regulations, codes, laws, and/or policies relative to the position.

-- Ability to use initiative and judgment interpreting policies, rules, and guidelines.
+- Ability to use initiative and judgement interpreting policies, rules, and guidelines.

-- Demonstrated ability to prioritize work, handle multiple tasks, and changing priorities, while meeting deadlines and team goals.
+- Demonstrated ability to prioritize a high volume of work and handle multiple tasks with changing priorities while meeting deadlines and team goals.

 - Candidates must have demonstrated punctuality, dependability, and good attendance in previous job experience.

-- Experience using Accela, My Building Permit.com, and/or other relevant permitting software.
+- Experience using Accela, My Building Pemit.com, and/or other relevant permitting software.

-- Knowledge of King County rules, regulations, codes, laws and/or policies relative to the position.
+- Knowledge of and experience applying King County rules, regulations, codes, laws and/or policies relative to the position.

 - International Code Council recognition as a Certified Permit Technician.

-- Must be able to bend, stoop, lift and carry up to 30 pounds, including large rolled plans.
+- Must be able to ben, stoop, lift and carry up to 30 pounds, including large rolled plans.

-- Must be able to move from workstation to workstation, sitting, standing and reaching throughout the workday in a fast paced environment.
+- Must be able to move from workstation to workstation, sitting, standing and reaching throughout the workday in a fast-paced environments.